Xi Zhi Men Church - the folder with inside mass times, a map, and a small history of the church.

 How the West Cathedral became the Northern Church

 Once the site of the Holy Bishops See of Beijing Diocese, todays Northern Church was in the past also known as the Western Cathedral for its earlier location at Canshikou, now inside the exclusive ZhongNanHai communist Leadership compound (western bank).
-The land to build the Church on was originally granted under the Reign of the mighty Kang Xi (1661AD - 1722 AD), the longest reigning Emperor of the Ching Dynasty but was abandonned in 1887 AD on the the request of the Guanxu Emperor of the Ching
+The land to build the Church on was originally granted under the Reign of the mighty Kang Xi (1661AD - 1722 AD), the longest reigning Emperor of the Qing Dynasty but was abandonned in 1887 AD on the the request of the Guanxu Emperor of the Ching

 Address: No. 130 XizhiMen Nei Street, XiCheng District of Beijing , PC 100005, China.